crcn/mesh.js/docs/api.md

 ### Busses

 Busses route your messages according to the rules that you give them.
 They are generally unopinonated, and composable.
+Basic example:

 #### IBus<T, U>